Reading time: 12 min.

 How can I prevent hair thinning?

-There are some causes of hair thinning that you cannot prevent, such as ageing or developing androgenetic alopecia.
+There are some causes of hair thinning that you can’t prevent, such as ageing or developing androgenetic alopecia.
 However, there are also some things you can do to keep your hair thick and healthy:

 • Keep your scalp and hair clean and moisturised at all times.
-Try to use a shampoo that is best for thinning hair.
+Try to use a shampoo that is best for thinning hair

 • Protect your hair and scalp from overexposure to the sun